-Cross the bridge over Ottawa River from Ontario to Quebec and admire how beautiful it looks like during winter.
+Cross the bridge over Ottawa River from Ontario to Quebec and admire how beautiful the Ottawa skyline looks like during winter.
 Entirely frozen, the river is beautiful and white, creating a stunning background for a wintery photograph.
 Winter in Ottawa is straight out of a fairy tale book.

 Enjoy funky cocktails at Zoe's

 Zoe's is a cocktail bar and lounge located in the Fairmont Château Laurier.
 Try the special cheese board and indulge in their unique smoked cheddar cheese.
-All varieties of cheeses taste incredible and work perfectly with a Statesman, a string cocktail served in a little cage with cheddar smoke.
-For a lighter option, try the Aurora cocktail which changes colour.
+All varieties of cheeses taste incredible and work perfectly with a Statesman, a string cocktail served in a little cage with cedar smoke.
+For a lighter option, try the Aurora cocktail, which changes colour.
 Great fun!

-Alternatively, if you fancy an afternoon tea, book a table for two and sample delicious sandwiches and tea specialities and cosy up indoorts while the snow covers the city.
+Alternatively, if you fancy an afternoon tea, book a table for two and sample delicious sandwiches and tea specialities and cosy up indoors while the snow covers the city.